AsifArko/fermi/README.md

 ## Run the application

 To build the application run `npm run build` and start the application with `npm start`.
 Use `npm run dev` to run the application in dev mode.
+Run `npm run sanity:dev` to start sanity studio.

 Teachers portal: [localhost:3000/studio](http://localhost:3000/studio)
 Students portal: [localhost:3000](http://localhost:3000)